Life Extension Magazine®

 L. helveticus L10 has also been shown to improve immune function in human trials with regular subjects, and with fatigued, elite athletes.7,10,33

 Elite athletes often experience a depletion in immunity related to their intense training.
-But L. helveticus L10 promotes protective antibodies to ward off gastrointestinal pathogens and support respiratory health.7,10,33
+But L. helveticus L10 was found to promote protective antibodies to ward off gastrointestinal pathogens and support respiratory health.7,10,33

 A combination of L. helveticus and L. plantarum can help support women’s vaginal, gastrointestinal, and immune health.